Hi, I'm Vlad

 Around that time I got into open source.
 I'm a co-maintainer of vscode-snippet, a VS Code extension with 150,000+ downloads.
 I also sent a few bigger PRs to Logux, a JavaScript framework for offline-first sync (CRDTs, real-time updates, optimistic UI).

-In 2023 I joined Sellify AI as an AI engineer.
-We built AI sales and customer support systems for pest control companies, tied straight into their CRMs.
+In 2023 I joined the core team at Sellify AI, a vertical SaaS for pest control companies.
+We built AI sales and customer support agents tied straight into their CRMs.
 One of the customers landed $620k in new sales and 1,100 new accounts from the AI sales system.
 The CEO had also been a co-owner of Fox Pest, which had a $350M exit to Rollins in 2023 - so the bar for "this has to actually work in production" was high.